Teaching Support Staff Union

-The Teaching Support Staff Union is an independent labour union operating at Simon Fraser University in British Columbia, Canada.
+The Teaching Support Staff Union (TSSU) is an independent, non-hierarchical and directly democratic labour union operating at Simon Fraser University in British Columbia, Canada.
 It represents adjunct labour at the University, including teaching assistants and sessional instructors.

 History

 The TSSU began as Local 6 of the Association of University and College Employees (AUCE 6).
-AUCE was a feminist trade union movement which developed out of the Vancouver Women’s Caucus in the late 1960s and early 1970s.
+AUCE was a feminist trade union movement which developed out of the Vancouver Women's Caucus in the late 1960s and early 1970s.
 Both AUCE rejected the tradition in the Canadian union movement that tended towards hierarchical structure and centralization.
 It also worked to organize large numbers of women working in underpaid positions, mostly as clerical and teaching support staff.
 All of the other AUCE unions have joined up with larger unions, such as the Canadian Union of Public Employees (CUPE), but the TSSU has maintained its independent status.

 Certified in 1978, the Teaching Support Staff Union represents teaching assistants (TAs), research assistants (RAs), tutor markers (TMs), sessional instructors (SIs) and language instructors (LIs) at Simon Fraser University.
 Since December 2004, the TSSU has also represents instructors in the English Language and Culture (ELC) and the Interpretation and Translation Program (ITP).
 The Union functions as the sole bargaining agent for these employees during contract negotiations and represents any and all members in work-related conflicts and problems.